awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

-# Getting Started with Amazon Kinesis Data Streams for Amazon DynamoDB<a name="kds_gettingstarted"></a>
+# Getting Started with Kinesis Data Streams for Amazon DynamoDB<a name="kds_gettingstarted"></a>

    Get started quickly to learn and implement change data capture with DynamoDB and Kinesis Data Streams to integrate with other AWS services\.

-This section describes how to use Amazon Kinesis Data Streams for Amazon DynamoDB with the Amazon DynamoDB console, the AWS Command Line Interface \(AWS CLI\), and the APIs\.
+This section describes how to use Kinesis data streams for Amazon DynamoDB tables with the Amazon DynamoDB console, the AWS Command Line Interface \(AWS CLI\), and the API\.

 All of these examples use the `Music` DynamoDB table that was created as part of the [Getting Started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html) tutorial\.